 Second, the rise in consumption inequality under equal division, or between household inequality, may be over-stated by as much as 65%, as illustrated by the trend in the MLD presented in Figure 7.
-The reason the sharing rule measure of inequality differs so markedly from the equal division measure is due to the fall in within-household inequality.
-In particular within-household inequality fell by 15% between 1968 and 2001.
-The stylized facts presented in Section 2 allude to possible reasons for the decline in within household inequality, such as the fall in the gender wage gap and the rise in female labor supply.
-In the next section, we assess the importance of these and other explanations for the trends in consumption inequality over time.
+The reason our measure of inequality is so different from the equal division measure is due to the large fall in within-household inequality.
+The stylized facts presented in Section 2 point to the two main reasons for the decline in within household inequality: the fall in the gender wage gap and the rise in female labor supply.
+As women's wages rose and as married women increased their labor supply, the share of income contributed to the household by the wife increased.
+The share of consumption allocated to wives increased accordingly.